 How do I get a prescription refill?

 Prescription refills can be handled several ways.
-You may request from your pharmacy for a prescription refill, or you may call the clinic for a prescription refill, or for faster service request a refill through your Patient Portal.
+You can request a refill through your pharmacy, or you can contact our office.
+The most efficient way is to contact us through our portal and please allow 72 business hours for refills to be sent to the pharmacy.
+We are often able to refill more quickly than that, but in some instances, we may require more information or an office visit before a prescription can be refilled.
 Sometimes if you have not been seen by a physician for some time and you are requesting a refill he may want to see you in the clinic for a check-up.

 How do I get a hold of the doctor after clinic hours?

 If you feel you need to get a hold of your doctor after office hours you may call/text the clinic number at 307-315-6133 and you will be transferred to the answering service who will connect you with the doctor on-call.
 If you feel you have an emergency you should dial 911 instead of contacting the on-call doctor.